supahcraig/cldr_tech_basecamp/missions/5_spark_development/README.md

-# Test spark in zeppelin
+# Configure spark in zeppelin

 ## Update the livy config for whitelist in Cloudera Manager